 This is actually the Jon Hares’ Marpes Light Gun for the Commodore 64… and I’m totally like not even joking, or anyfink.

-The 16-bit consoles joined the me-too conga line in 1992 by way of the Sega Mega Drive’s ‘Menacer’, and the SNES Super Scope, though referring to this evolution in artillery as meager ‘guns’ hardly does them justice; they could more aptly be described as bazookas!
+The 16-bit consoles joined the me-too conga line in 1992 by way of the Sega Mega Drive’s ‘Menacer’, and the SNES Super Scope, though referring to this evolution in artillery as meagre ‘guns’ hardly does them justice; they could more aptly be described as bazookas!

-Of course there existed multiple third-party blasters for most platforms.
-The Amiga for instance enjoyed a tetralogy of light gun peripherals; the Actionware Phaser Light Gun, the Colt-like West Phaser from Loriciel, the – is that a speaker cobbled onto the side of it? – Golem Light Gun, and the Trojan Light Phazer.
+Of course, there existed multiple third-party blasters for most platforms.
+The Amiga, for instance, enjoyed a tetralogy of light gun peripherals; the Actionware Phaser Light Gun, the Colt-like West Phaser from Loriciel, the – is that a speaker cobbled onto the side of it? – Golem Light Gun, and the Trojan Light Phazer.
 The Atari XG-1 Light Gun is cross-compatible, and you can even use Sega light guns via a simple DIY adapter.

 As if that hadn’t already covered all your bases, English Amiga Board member, damon_siska, has been working on a project since 2005 tasked with making all light guns compatible with the Amiga by way of a universal adapter.

-The same manufacturers also developed a host of compatible games to be bundled alongside the hardware (they’d be nothing more than gimmicky ornaments otherwise!), though sadly few of the better established names in the business could be coaxed onto the rifle range.
+The same manufacturers also developed a host of compatible games to be bundled alongside the hardware (they’d be nothing more than gimmicky ornaments otherwise!), though sadly few of the better-established names in the business could be coaxed onto the rifle range.